- Team USA

 The Enrichment award in the amount of $10,000 will be awarded to an existing program or initiative.
 The purpose of this award is to provide funding that will allow for significant enhancements and/or increased participation to an existing or repeating project that shares the mission of the Prudential Skating Fund.

-To apply for the Prudential Skating Fund, organizations must submit, by email, to firstname.lastname@example.org a concise plan to U.S. Figure Skating containing the following information.
-Please be aware of the application format, sending all information in one attachment in PDF form:
+To apply for the Prudential Skating Fund, organizations must submit a concise plan to U.S. Figure Skating containing the following information.
+All applications must be submitted by email to email@example.com.
+Please send all information in one attachment in PDF form to include:

 - Contact information